 Herbal remedies may help to treat fibroids or reduce related symptoms.
-Further research is needed to find out if these remedies work and what the most effective dosage is.
+However, more research is needed to determine whether these remedies work, as well as the most effective dosage.

-Herbs are potent medicines and can interact with other drugs.
-They’re also not regulated by the U.S. Food and Drug Administration.
-Talk with your doctor before taking herbal medicine.
+Herbs are potent medicines and can interact with medications and other supplements.
+They’re also not regulated by the Food and Drug Administration (FDA).
+Talk with your doctor before taking herbal supplements.

 - ramulus cinnamomi

 Chasteberry, or vitex, is taken for heavy menstrual bleeding, painful periods, and other symptoms.
 However, there isn’t much research on its efficacy.